caiobindi/1701QCA-Assessment2/index.md

 ![Image](concept1.jpg)

 The purpose of this this counter is to count the amount of times the ball is bounced.
 This will be done by using a micro:bit which will be attached to the ball and each time the ball hits the ground the mirco:bit will detect impact and add a number to the LED display.

-Exploring notes:
-	- The micro:bit might get damaged if the ball is bounced on it.
-	- I will be able to use similar

 *Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*